Salting a bird's tail

 The belief itself is documented to the 16th century, and may be older.
 Found in European countries such as Sweden, it also crossed the ocean to North America.
-It is generally told to children, and not commonly believed anymore by adults.
-In the verse in Simple Simon (above), the point is made even then only a simpleton would believe the legend.
+It is generally told to children, and not commonly believed any more by adults.
+In "Simple Simon", the point is made even then only a simpleton would believe the legend.

-Salting of a bird's tail has been used by analogy as an idiom for immobilization of persons since at least the 19th century, by writers such as Walter Scott, Robert Burns, Walter Lantz, John Phillips, and others.
-"Ye'll ne'er cast saut on his tail" (English: You'll never cast salt on his tail) is a Scottish proverb of unknown antiquity.
+Salting of a bird's tail has been used by analogy as an idiom for immobilizing someone since at least the 19th century, by writers such as Walter Scott, Robert Burns, Walter Lantz, and John Phillips with his song “No Salt On Her Tail”, performed by The Mamas & the Papas.
+Another example is "Ye'll ne'er cast saut on his tail" ("You'll never cast salt on his tail"), a Scottish proverb of unknown antiquity.